MikeTV/PositiveTinker/_drafts/_posts/adding-common-key-commands-to-the-textbox-control.md

 The first backspace works as expected, but the repitition afterwards only deletes a single character as a time.
 This is because the "^" command character doesn't only press CTRL, it also *releases* it.
 The textbox no longer recognizes that the user is holding down the control key.

-Since the user is actually holding down the control key, we don't need to send that command:
+Since the user is conveniently holding down the physical control key, we don't need to send that command:

 {% highlight csharp %}
 if (e.Control && e.KeyCode == Keys.Back)